Do High-Conflict Personalities Love Their Children? Understanding the Tangled Truth?

 Triangulation: The child may be drawn into conflicts with the other parent, forced to take sides, or act as a messenger, causing emotional strain.

 Abuse by Proxy: The child becomes a weapon used by one parent to control or harm the other parent after separation in family courts.
+This can include involving teachers, doctors, or the legal system to continue the harassment.
 Family courts increasingly recognize this as a serious form of ongoing abuse.

 How This Affects Children

-As someone who lived through these dynamics and spent years in therapy, I’ve seen how this environment leaves lasting effects on children:
+As someone who lived through these dynamics and spent years in therapy, I’ve seen how this environment leaves lasting effects on children including mine.

 Emotional Anxiety: Kids thrive on consistency.
 When love feels unpredictable, children may develop anxiety, always bracing for the next outburst.
-It is for many walking on eggshells in their own home.
+This is the reality of "walking on eggshells" in your own home.

 Difficulty Trusting Others: Growing up in an unstable environment can make it harder to form healthy, trusting relationships later in life.